 Nun

-The Egyptian god Nun, or Nu, was central to both Egyptian myth and society.
+The Egyptian god Nun, or Nu, was central to both Egyptian mythology and society.
 He was the oldest of the Egyptian gods and father of the all-important sun god Re, as well as being central to the annual flooding of the Nile River.
 However, due to his unique position in Egyptian mythology, he played no part in religious rituals, nor did he have any temples or priests to worship him.

-In Ancient Egyptian ideas about creation, Nun, along with his female counterpart Naunet, were conceptualized as the “primeval waters of chaos” through which the sun-god Re and all of the perceivable universe came forth.
+In ancient Egyptian ideas about creation, Nun, along with his female counterpart Naunet, were conceptualized as the “primeval waters of chaos” through which the sun-god Re and all of the perceivable universe came forth.

-As such his connotations are quite appropriately, boundlessness, darkness and the turbulence of stormy waters, and he was often depicted with the head of a frog and the body of a man.
+As such his connotations are quite appropriately boundlessness, darkness, and the turbulence of stormy waters, and he was often depicted with the head of a frog and the body of a man.

 Deities of the Harvest and Herds